PawseySC/using-nimbus/_episodes/03-making-keypairs.md

 ><br><br>
 >*Question: Why are key pairs more secure than username and password?*
 > > ## Answer
-> > A key is much longer than a password and is completely randomly generated so  it is harder to brute force; the key is not transmitted or typed on a keyboard, so it cannot be intercepted.
+> > A key contains many more characters than a password and is completely randomly generated so it is harder to compromise; when using a key for authentication it is not typed on a keyboard, so it cannot be intercepted by for example keyboard logging malware.
 > {: .solution}
 {: .callout}